 Fermented foods, such as sauerkraut, miso, and kimchi, are a good source of vitamin K2.

 If you are concerned about getting enough vitamin K2 from your diet , you may want to consider taking a supplement.
 Sisel Calcium K2 Supplement is quality supplement.

-Katie Larking is a SISEL International Distributor and Brand Partner.
-Katie is very passionate about the life-changing results Sisel's AGE Pill is achieving.
+Katie Larking is a SISEL International Distributor and Global Brand Partner.
+As a Nutrition Coach, Katie is very passionate about the life-changing results Sisel's AGE Pill is achieving.
 Katie is on a mission to help people (and their pets) wake up feeling healthier and happier.
-As a 5 Star Master with Sisel Australia/ New Zealand, she is on a mission to develop Sisel Leaders who want to enjoy the benefits of extra income and financial freedom.
+As a 5 Star Master with Sisel, she is on a mission to develop Sisel Leaders who want to enjoy the benefits of extra income and financial freedom.
 She is committed to the Mower Mission to inform, educate and empower others to make healthy choices, and avoid harmful ingredients commonly found in personal care products.
 Katie has followed the Mower Mission since the age of 26, now 47 years old.
 She has competed in two Fitness Competitions for the Australian Natural Body Building over 40s division, placing 2nd and 3rd.
 Katie has studied nutrition, weight management, and fat loss.
 Katie's goal is to live a healthy, happy long life with the support of SISEL International age reversal products.
 Katie has a Bachelor of Applied Science in Health Promotion (BAppSc) and an Advanced Certificate in Nutrition and Health for Anxiety, Depression and Stress.
 Her main interests include preventative health, nutrition, age reversal science, and weight lifting.
 Connect with her today using the links below; she would love to hear from you.